searchivarius/BlogCode/2017/7/GoogleDocsFolder/README.md

 This is a Google Docs script that would allow you to show the folder containing the current document.
 This is a fixed version of the following script https://webapps.stackexchange.com/a/51115

-Setup instruction (copied from the text in the above link):
+Setup instruction (mostly copied from the text in the above link):

 Select Tools > Script editor...